Yamimellow/AdvancedProgramming/week2/Assignments_Report.md

 ###-Ve Points:
 - How Lucky is your computer :
-    - initicalization insidee the loop totaly wrong.
+    - initialization inside the loop totaly wrong.
     - there isn't even a division , use of % is very illogical. - and even calling it a pressing mistake makes it worse , you need to check your code and run it.

-- Only one assignment submited.
+- Only one assignment submitted.
 - Assignment rules not followed.

 ##Torrent
 ###+Ve Points:
-- Resturant Cal:
+- Restaurant Cal:
-    - The Use of 2 dimintonal arrays.
+    - The Use of 2 dimensional arrays.
     - correct equation for total cost.
 - submission rules are followed correctly.
 - attached results.

 ###-Ve Points:
-- Resturant Cal:
+- Restaurant Cal:
     - Reading cost before names is illogical.
     - Code doesn't Work.
-    - Wierd project structure. - folders inside folders.
+    - Weird project structure. - folders inside folders.
-    - Not parsing Cost,tax,service. - couldnt use parse even after reading the codes.
+    - Not parsing Cost,tax,service. - couldn't use parse even after reading the codes.
-    - didn't print names insetd of person[0] , since i read the names , its only logical that i will print them in the end.1
+    - didn't print names instead of person[0] , since i read the names , its only logical that i will print them in the end.1
     - costs are only 3 while 4 persons.

 - How lucky is your computer:
     - division by int , though defined as a float.
-    - the use of usless var x.
+    - the use of useless var x.
-    - surprized when the % change every time. - it is supposed to be random  , its only logical that it changes every time , if it didn't it would be wrong.
+    - surprised when the % change every time. - it is supposed to be random  , its only logical that it changes every time , if it didn't it would be wrong.
     - the need to initialize sum to 0;

 ##Ball Lightning

 ###+Ve Points
-- Resturant Cal:
+- Restaurant Cal:
 - How Lucky is your computer:
     - division by float
 - Folder Naming rules followed.